SAP-samples/cloud-sdk-team-calendar/exercises/05-generate-odata-client.md

 ## Download EDMX file

-Download the service specification file for the [Employee Central Time Off service](https://api.sap.com/api/ECTimeOff/overview) from the SAP Business API Hub and put it into the [generator-input directory](../generator-input/).
+Download the service specification file for the [Employee Central Time Off service](https://api.sap.com/api/ECTimeOff/overview) from the SAP Business API Hub and put it into the [/resources/service-specs directory](../resources/service-specs).

-In this directory you will also find the [service mapping file](../generator-input/service-mapping.json), that contains some extra configuration for the generated service(s), like the directory name and service path for the service.
+In this directory you will also find the [service mapping file](../resources/service-mapping.json), that contains some extra configuration for the generated service(s), like the directory name and service path for the service.

 ## Run the generation